rorychristianmurray/defi-price-bot/README.md

 ### Use

-In order to get price data on-demand, tweet in the below format, where ASSET is one the supported assets.
+In order to get price data on-demand, tweet in the below format, where ASSET is one of the supported assets.

 `Hey @defipricebot where is ASSET?`